-ART 226 (3-3-0) Typography: This course will provide discussion and exploration of the basic rules and principles of type as an artistic, mechanical and advertising medium.
+ART 226 (3-0-6) Typography: This course will provide discussion and exploration of the basic rules and principles of type as an artistic, mechanical, and advertising medium.

-ART 230 (3-3-0) Introduction to Ceramics: The study and use of ceramic processes and techniques: hand forming, molding, introduction to wheel throwing, glaze utilization, and kiln operation.
+ART 230 (3-0-6) Introduction to Ceramics: The study and use of ceramic processes and techniques, including: hand forming, molding, introduction to wheel throwing, glaze utilization, and kiln operation.

-ART 231 (3-3-0) Introduction to Sculpture: A course which introduces the student to basic three dimensional design principles and the application of those principles in a variety of traditional sculpture techniques.
+ART 231 (3-0-6) Introduction to Sculpture: A course which introduces basic three dimensional design principles and the application of those principles in a variety of traditional sculpture techniques.